 - (Year 11 and 12) Stage 1 and 2 Integrated Learning Stage Production

-Students participate in either a performing or behind the scenes role as part of subject requirements.
-Senior school students who wish to be involved may select one of the above subjects or can opt to participate in the musical as an extracurricular activity as middle school students do.
+Students participate in either performance or off stage roles as part of subject requirements.
+Senior school students who wish to be involved may select one of the above subjects.
+Both Middle and Senior School students may opt to participate in the musical as an extracurricular activity.

-The musical involves between 60 and 100 students in a variety of ways: Actors, Dancers, Singers, Musicians, Sound Technicians, Lighting Technicians, Backstage Crew, Designers, Artists, Production Assistants, Make-up Artists, Hair Stylists, Film Crew, and Photographers.
-Auditions are held for all students in term 1 and roles are assigned to students based on their audition result.
-All students who are interested in the Performing Arts are strongly encouraged to be involved in the Musical.
+The musical involves students in a variety of ways: Actors, Dancers, Singers, Musicians, Sound Technicians, Lighting Technicians, Backstage Crew, Designers, Artists, Production Assistants, Make-up Artists, Hair Stylists, Film Crew, and Photographers.
+Auditions are held in term 1 and roles are assigned to students based on their audition result.
+All students who are interested in the Performing Arts are strongly encouraged to be involved.